LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

 where $\mathbf{K_i}$ are the coefficient matrices (with five non-zero diagonals), $x$ is the unknown solution vector, that is the temperature at time step $n+1$, and $b$ is the heat generation term.

+>Note: Here, $\bm{b}$ only contains radiogenic heat soureces.
+Additional heat sources, like shear heating, or latent heat, can simply be added to the vector.

 ### General Solution

-The residual on the interior centroids using the Crank-Nicolson discretization is calculated via:
+The residual on the centroids using the Crank-Nicolson discretization is calculated via:

 $\begin{equation}
 \mathbf{K_1}\cdot{\bm{x}}-\mathbf{K_2}\cdot{T_{}^n}-\bm{b}=\bm{r}.